tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 author: roygara
 ms.service: azure-disk-storage
 ms.topic: overview
-ms.date: 02/05/2025
+ms.date: 03/03/2025
 ms.author: rogarana
 ---
 # Introduction to Azure managed disks

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Windows VMs :heavy_check_mark: Flexible scale sets :heavy_check_mark: Uniform scale sets

-Azure managed disks are block-level storage volumes that are managed by Azure and used with Azure Virtual Machines.
+Azure managed disks are block-level storage volumes managed by Azure and used with Azure Virtual Machines.
 Managed disks are like physical disks in an on-premises server, but they're virtualized.
 With managed disks, all you have to do is specify the disk type and the disk size, then provision the disk.
 After you provision the disk, Azure handles the rest.

 The available types of managed disks are Ultra Disks, Premium solid-state drives (SSD) v2, Premium SSD, Standard SSD, and Standard hard disk drives (HDD).
 For information about each disk type, see [Azure managed disk types](disks-types.md).

 An alternative is to use Azure Elastic SAN as the storage for your virtual machine (VM).
 With Elastic SAN, you can consolidate the storage for all your workloads into a single storage back end.
-This can be more cost effective if you have many large-scale, I/O-intensive workloads and top-tier databases.
+Elastic SAN can be more cost effective if you have many large-scale, I/O-intensive workloads and top-tier databases.
 To learn more, see [What is Azure Elastic SAN?](/azure/storage/elastic-san/elastic-san-introduction).

 ## Benefits of managed disks